bluz71/bluz71.github.io/_posts/2017-06-09-the-treats-of-neovim.md

 *Alt* based mappings
 --------------------
-Somewhat related to the above, I assume, `Alt` based mapping work as one would expect in Neovim.
+Somewhat related to the above I assume, `Alt` based mapping work as one would expect in Neovim.

 For example, the following mapping to create a new tab page, via `Alt-t`, works